Technology Micro-Credentials

 • LEAD 256 Example: Microsoft Office badges/trophy + Windows badge + security badges + Applied learning project

-• LEAD 257 Example: Cloud computing badges + troubleshooting badge + various intermediate Office badges + Applied learning project
+• LEAD 257 Example: Artificial Intelligence badges + troubleshooting badge + various intermediate Office badges + Applied learning project

 IT Desktop Support IT Desktop Support assist end users with a variety of technology issues.
 Primarily a customer support function but focused on the use/installation and support of technology products